Newberry College

 Newberry College is a private Lutheran college in Newberry, South Carolina.
-It has 1,250 students.

-Accreditation
+As of 2023, it had 1,521 students.

+Academics

-Newberry College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award bachelor's degrees.
+Newberry College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award bachelor's and master's degrees.

 Athletics

 Newberry athletic teams are the Wolves.
 The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the South Atlantic Conference (SAC) since the 1996–97 academic year.
 The Wolves previously competed in the Carolinas Intercollegiate Athletic Conference (CIAC, now known as Conference Carolinas) of the National Association of Intercollegiate Athletics (NAIA) from 1961–62 to 1971–72.

-Newberry competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis and wrestling; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, tennis and volleyball.
+As of 2023, Newberry fields 22 intercollegiate varsity sports teams, along with cheerleading and dance teams.
+Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, track & field and wrestling.
+Women's sports include basketball, cross country, field hockey, golf, lacrosse, rugby, soccer, softball, tennis, track & field, triathlon, and volleyball.
+Women's acrobatics & tumbling and women's wrestling will begin competition in the 2024-25 academic year.

-The school is famous for being on the losing end of a tilt against Furman University, in which Frank Selvy scored 100 points.

 Music program

 The music program at Newberry College has a history in vocal and instrumental performance dating back over 100 years and a jazz band and marching band in existence since 1956.
 In 1956, a major turning point in the school's musical history took place, when respected military band leader and alumnus Charles "Chief" Pruitt organized the jazz band and the marching band after returning to the school to teach music.

-The Newberry College marching band, which has been in existence since that time, is one of the most unusual aspects of Newberry College's music program.
-Newberry is one of the smallest colleges in the country with a marching band, and it is the only Lutheran school in the country with a marching band.

-Also in 1956, Pruitt hosted the first jazz festival at Newberry College.
-This jazz festival has since become a unique annual tradition at Newberry College, and is considered to be the second oldest jazz festival in the nation.